 Food and Nutrition

 Welcome to our Food and Nutrition page!
-Cornell Cooperative Extension of Ulster County offers free and low-cost educational workshops and useful information on food-related topics from food safety and nutrition to healthy eating on a limited budget.
+Cornell Cooperative Extension Ulster County offers free and low-cost educational workshops and useful information on food-related topics from food safety and nutrition to healthy eating on a limited budget.
 Explore our links, check out our upcoming events, and give us a call!

 SNAP-Ed Program provides community-based nutrition education and obesity prevention activities targeted to SNAP and SNAP eligible populations.
 SNAP-Ed also works on policy, systems and environmental changes to improve access to healthy food.
 Currently, PSE work is focused on School Wellness Policies, Smarter Lunchrooms and Food Pantries.
 (Funded by NIFA through OTDA and CCEOC)

 Hudson River Fish Advisory Program (HRFA) provides education and resources on the safety of eating fish from the Hudson River and its tributaries while providing research data for the NYS Department of Health.
-HRFA is a regional program (Columbia-Greene, Dutchess, Orange & Ulster Counties) (Funded by NYSDOH through CCEDC)
+HRFA is a regional program (Columbia-Greene, Dutchess, Orange & Ulster Counties) (Funded by NYSDOH)